Middle School

 English Language Arts

-In 6th grade literature, students dig beneath the basic plot of a story or text to find patterns, themes, perspectives, and application to life outside the classroom.
+In 6th grade English Language Arts, scholars dig beneath the basic plot of a story or text to find patterns, themes, perspectives, and application to life outside the classroom.
 They often respond to what they read both through discussion and in writing.
 Inclusion of text evidence strengthens student writing.
 To add depth and clarity to their writing, students incorporate strategies such as sentence patterns for variety.
 They also work on their grammar, vocabulary, and persuasive writing.
+Class discussions, presentations, and collaborative activities help students to grow as confident communicators and critical thinkers, preparing them for more advanced language arts study.

-Having established a solid writing foundation, 8th grade scholars demonstrate more independence, find their voice in writing, and are able to respond to the varying demands of audience, task, and purpose.
-Content is used to teach skills such as evaluating motive, observing multiple perspectives, understanding author's diction, and recognizing the use of rhetorical devices in literature, nonfiction, speeches, and poetry.
-Engaging in research, writing, and technology, 8th grade scholars independently complete a Capstone Research project as well as a collaborative Podcast project.
+In 8th grade English Language Arts, scholars demonstrate more independence, find their voice in writing, and are able to respond to the varying demands of audience, task, and purpose.
+Content is used to teach skills such as analyzing the use of figurative language, evaluating multiple perspectives, understanding tone and diction, and recognizing the use of rhetorical devices in literature, nonfiction, speeches, and poetry.
+Engaging in research, writing, and technology, 8th grade scholars independently complete a capstone writing project as well as a collaborative podcast project.
 Regular participation in Socratic Seminars allow scholars to explore concepts, deepen their understanding of complex literature, and exchange ideas with an eye toward preparation for high school.

 History